duniter/WotWizard/README.md

 Standalone version:

 This version combines the server side and the gui side into a single application.
 It contains several derived tools like an explorer of the web of trust, a tool that prints the number of members day by day, or the number of certifications by certifiers, etc...
+Its installation is the same as for the Server version; just replace WWServer.exe by WotWizard.exe (Standalone Version).